Cover image for Top Renewable Energy Marketing Strategies for Sustainability Associations

 • Surveys gathering feedback to improve future events

-Strategy 6: Policy Advocacy Communications
+Strategy 6: Policy advocacy communications

-Strategic advocacy communications amplify policy influence by mobilizing members, shaping media coverage, and providing decision-makers with credible data.
+Advocacy communications amplify policy influence by mobilizing members, shaping media coverage, and providing decision-makers with credible data.

 • Action alerts: Targeted campaigns instructing members how to contact legislators